tyler-sun/ece1513-project/README.md

 ```
 pip install -r requirements.txt
 ```
+The dataset used is the audio files of CREMA-D, which are all in .wav formatting and can be downloaded from Kaggle: https://www.kaggle.com/datasets/ejlok1/cremad
+Store these files in a directory which can be read by the training scripts (ex. 'data\crema').
+Alternatively, the dataset can be accessed with a Kaggle API key if accessible.

-Some earlier models which focused more on preprocessing were developed and are run on .ipynb notebooks, which can be found in [**CNN+DataPreprocesses**](CNN+DataPreprocesses).
-To run these, a platform that supports Jupyter notebooks is required, such as Google Colab or JupyterLab.
+Some earlier models focused more on preprocessing were developed and run on .ipynb notebooks, which can be found in [**CNN+DataPreprocesses**](CNN+DataPreprocesses).
+To run these, a platform that supports Jupyter notebooks is required, such as Google Colab.
 The notebooks rely on the following key libraries:

 - **librosa** — audio loading, Mel spectrogram, delta/delta-delta feature extraction
 - **numpy** — tensor manipulation and numerical operations
 - **essentia** — pitch extraction via PredominantPitchMelodia (earlier iterations only)
 - **audiomentations** — waveform-level augmentation (time stretch, pitch shift, noise, shift)
 - **tensorflow / keras** — CNN, CNN-LSTM, ResNet-LSTM, and fusion model training
-- **torch / torchvision** — final model training pipeline
+- **torch** — final notebook training pipeline
 - **scikit-learn** — train/val/test splitting and label encoding
 - **matplotlib / seaborn** — learning curves and confusion matrix visualisation
 - **pandas** — metadata handling and dataset indexing